flutter/website/src/ui/layout/tutorial.md

 * A `SingleChildScrollView` widget can scroll.
   This allows elements that don't fit on the current screen to display.
-* A `Column` widget displays any elements within its `children` property in a stack.
+* A `Column` widget displays any elements within its `children` property in the order listed.
-  The first element listed in the `children` array displays at the top of the stack.
-Elements in the `children` array display in array order on the screen from top to bottom.
+  The first element listed in the `children` list displays at the top of the stack.
+Elements in the `children` list display in array order on the screen from top to bottom.

+[`SingleChildScrollView`]: {{api}}/widgets/SingleChildScrollView-class.html

 ### Update the app to display the title section

-Add the `TitleSection` widget as the first element in the `children` array.
+Add the `TitleSection` widget as the first element in the `children` list.
 This places it at the top of the screen.
 Pass the provided name and location to the `TitleSection` constructor.